Skip to content

 Acupuncture is a holistic treatment that has been used for centuries to manage pain.
 It involves placing very thin needles into specific points on the body to stimulate your nervous system.
 This process helps release endorphins, your body’s natural pain-relieving chemicals, and can reduce inflammation in the injured tissues.
 Many people with whiplash find that acupuncture sessions significantly decrease their pain levels and improve neck mobility, making it a valuable part of a comprehensive, drug-free recovery plan.

-Laser Therapy to Speed Up Healing
+Using Laser Therapy to Accelerate Recovery

 One of the most innovative treatments for soft tissue injuries is laser therapy.
 This non-invasive technique uses specific wavelengths of light to penetrate deep into the injured tissues of your neck.
 The light energy stimulates cellular activity, which helps reduce inflammation, ease pain, and accelerate the natural healing process.
 It’s a gentle and painless way to give your body’s repair mechanisms an extra hand.
 We offer Laser Therapy as a way to help our patients recover more quickly and effectively from injuries like whiplash.